camelot-dev/excalibur/docs/index.rst

     $ excalibur webserver

-Now you can go to http://localhost:5000 and extract data tables from your PDFs using the web interface!
-Check out the `usage section`_ for instructions.
+That's it!
+Now you can go to http://localhost:5000 and extract data tables from your PDFs using the interface!
+Check out the `usage section`_ for step-by-step instructions.

 .. _usage section: https://excalibur-py.readthedocs.io/en/master/user/usage.html